-The Coachella Valley Association of Governments has prepared is preparing, on behalf of its member agencies, a proposed Multiple Species Habitat Conservation Plan, which is intended to cover 28 27 species of plants and animals in the Coachella Valley.
-Currently, this plan proposes to conserves between 200,000 and 250,000 acres of privately owned land through general plan land use designations, zoning/development standards, and an aggressive acquisition program for a total conservation area of between 700,000 and 750,000 acres.
-Please see Figure 10, Draft Coachella Valley Association of Governments Multiple Species Habitat Conservation Plan, for more information.
+The Coachella Valley Association of Governments has prepared, on behalf of its member agencies, a Multiple Species Habitat Conservation Plan, which is intended to cover 27 species of plants and animals in the Coachella Valley.
+Currently, this plan conserves between 200,000 and 250,000 acres of privately owned land through general plan land use designations, zoning/development standards, and an aggressive acquisition program for a total conservation area of between 700,000 and 750,000 acres.
+Please see Figure 10, Coachella Valley Association of Governments Multiple Species Habitat Conservation Plan, for more information.
+This map is for informational purposes only.